 Now, all settings are complete.
 Open your site and inspect one of the assets to ensure that you are seeing the new CDN URL.

 Note: Be sure to purge any cache after enabling CDN.
-Otherwise, the old links can stay without changing.
+Otherwise, the old links may persist.

 Speed Tests – Before & After